thomasabishop/eolas/Electronics_and_Hardware/Analogue_circuits/Cells_and_batteries.md

 ### Series-parrallel

 If we want both a higher voltage and a higher current we can use series-parallel configurations.
 Connecting cells in series increases the voltage and connecting cells in parellel increases the current so doint both boosts the amount of both quantities.

-// TODO: Add notes on series parallel once I have a better grasp of the basics of circuits.